Department of Mathematics, Engineering, and Computer Science

 CS 310 Database Design and Implementation I 4 Cr

 Using Oracle, this course concentrates on representing, storing and retrieving data from external storage devices.
 Learn SQL and software development using Oracle’s Application Express.
 Three one-hour lectures and one two-hour laboratory per week.
-Prerequisites: Grade of “C” or better in CS 110.
+Prerequisites: Grade of “C” or better in CS 110 (or equivalent).
 Recommended: CS 120 and CS 230 prior to taking this class.
 Fall semester.

 CS 311 Database Design and Implementation II 4 Cr

 As a continuation of CS 330, student will analyze, design, implement, test, and present a database project in Oracle.
 Lectures and laboratory each week.
-Prerequisites: Grade of “C” or better in CS 310.
+Prerequisites: CS 310 (or equivalent).

 CS 330 Networking Technologies 4 Cr